 A variation of the fixed cash lease is a flexible lease, in which the actual rent to be paid depends on the actual yields attained and the selling prices available during the lease period.
 This ensures that the rent paid is in line with the profitability of the crops grown that year.
+Sometimes government payments and crop insurance benefits are also included in calculating the gross revenue.
 The landowner shares some of the risk of low yields or declining prices, but also shares in the extra profits when prices and/or production exceed expectations.
 Some flexible leases also take into account crop input costs when determining the final rent or bonus.
-Publication FM 1724 (AgDM file C2-21), Flexible Farm Lease Agreements has more details.
+Publication FM 1724 (AgDM C2-21), Flexible Farm Lease Agreements has more details.

 The distinguishing characteristic of a crop-share lease is that the owner receives a share of the crop and USDA payments as a return for the land resources used, but no cash payment.
 In Iowa, a typical division for corn and soybeans is for the landlord to receive one-half of the grain.
-In other regions where farmland values are lower the owner may receive only 25 or 30 percent of the crop.
+A recent variation is a 50-50 crop-share lease with a small cash payment to offset some of the seed technology fees or reduced tillage.
+In other regions where farmland values are lower, the owner may receive only 25 or 30 percent of the crop.
 The owner’s share of a hay crop varies, depending on how the costs for establishing the seeding were shared.
-In some cases the tenant pays a cash rent for land in pasture or hay.
+In some cases, the tenant pays a cash rent for land in pasture or hay.
 There may be a separate rental charge for a good set of buildings or grain storage facilities.

 The owner normally furnishes land and buildings and pays half of the costs of inputs such as fertilizer, seed, and pesticides when the crop is divided 50-50.
 Owners are usually responsible for drying, storing and marketing their share of the crop, as well.
 The tenant usually furnishes all the labor, fuel, equipment, and the other half of the shared expenses.
 Many variations on sharing of expenses exist, however.
-Iowa State University Extension publication FM 1811 (AgDM file C2-15), Survey of Iowa Farm Leasing Practices, provides more details about the sharing of expenses under a crop-share lease.
+Publication FM 1811 (AgDM C2-15), Survey of Iowa Farm Leasing Practices, provides more details about the sharing of expenses under a crop-share lease.

 Custom Farming Contract